For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 international student accommodation

-Edinburgh differs from some student cities in that the majority of student accommodation comprises of flats rather than houses, so having 9 housemates isn't really an option.
-A 5 bedroom flat in the city centre will have an average rent of £110 per week each.
-These are closest to the UoE and ECA campuses.
+Edinburgh differs from some student cities in that the majority of student accommodation comprises flats rather than houses, so having nine housemates isn't really an option.

-For first years, there is catered accommodation in Pollock Halls for University of Edinburgh students and self-catered in Frasiers Court, Kincaids Court, Sciennes and Hermits Croft.
+For first years at the University of Edinburgh, there is catered accommodation in Pollock Halls and self-catered accommodation in Frasiers Court, Kincaids Court, Hermits Croft and many more buildings across the city.

-For students studying at Queen Margaret Uni, accommodation close to campus is trickier to source after the first year, however, students can make good use of Musselburgh station located a 6-minute walk from campus.
+For students studying at Queen Margaret Uni, accommodation close to campus is trickier to source after the first year.
+However, students can make good use of Musselburgh Station, located a 7-minute walk from campus.

 Check out our guide to viewing a student house.